Chermoula Recipe: Moroccan Herb Sauce (2 Ways)

 Add a handful of the chopped parsley and cilantro to the garlic mixture.
 Mashing, crushing and generally breaking down the herbs into the garlic until they’re smooth.
 Continue to add the fresh herbs to the garlic mixture until they’re ground to a paste.
 Next comes the spices, mix them well into the herb blend, then drizzle the olive oil while stirring constantly until you have a thick sauce.
 Stir in the lemon juice and serve.
 This method takes about 15-20 minutes of mixing, crushing and pounding, but your arm is gonna look fabulous when you’re done.

 To store the chermoula, place it in an airtight container and flatten the top with the back of a spoon.
 Drizzle a layer of olive oil over the top of the sauce to prevent it from losing it’s vivid color.
-Refrigerate for up to 3-4 days and try this Grilled Chermoula Marinated Strip Steak recipe.
+You can refrigerate the paste for up to 3-4 days.
+Try it with this Grilled New York Strip Steak recipe.

 Chermoula Recipe – Two Ways